Thursday, July 31, 2008

 Happy Independence Day!

 New to the neighborhood, Scotty Smalls seeks the friendship of a team of outcasts who meet at the local sandlot to play baseball every day.
-The team star, Benny Rodriguez teaches him how to play and Smalls becomes an integral part of the team, as well as part of this group of friends.
+The team star, Benny Rodriguez teaches him how to play and Smalls becomes an

 To me, this is one of those great American movies that everyone should see.
 I've come to love baseball over the last couple of years and the themes of the game, comradery, and responsibility make this a great movie.
 The standout scene for me, and the reason its on my 4th of July pick list, is the one that takes place on Independence Day.
 You hear a Ray Charles rendition of America the Beautiful playing over scenes of a neighborhood celebration and the kids playing baseball.
 The fireworks start and all the kids just forget all about the game and just stare up wide-eyed and mystified at the fireworks.